Yet another run-of-the-mill police drama, and this one got delayed.

 The main cop is, at least, more interesting.
 Grens (Common) was friends with the undercover cop, and begins snooping around trying to make sense of this.
 But he ends up being underwritten and underdeveloped.
 He’s a rapper and actor, who wants to fight gun control, if only this film took advantage of that.

 The two performances I liked come from Kinnaman and Common, while the rest of the stars seem to be going through the motions.
 The former keeps his attitude flowing along with the turmoil, while the latter uses his dialogue and style to make his character interesting.
-But does every supporting character in “The Informer” has to be routine?
+But does every supporting character in “The Informer” have to be routine?
 Apparently, in this case, they do.

 The writing starts off intriguing with the ex-con being forced to go back to expose the real criminal, but it ends up becoming lackluster.
 “The Informant,” “Black Mass,” and “Goodfellas” has taken advantage of this idea very well, while others like “Snitch,” “White Boy Rick,” and now, “The Informer” tend to put you to sleep.